Unitary Gate Synthesis via Polynomial Optimization: Introduction

 Motivated by the desire to obtain global solutions to constrained quantum optimal control problems, in \cite{bondar2025globallyoptimalquantumcontrol} QCPOP is presented, where quantum optimal control problems are reformulated as polynomial optimization problems.
 This allows us to find the global solution to the problem using a hierarchy of semidefinite programs \cite{lasserre}.
 QCPOP is based on solving the Schrödinger equation approximately via the Magnus expansion \cite{Magnus,marecek2020quantumoptimalcontrolmagnus}, to handle the time dependence of the control Hamiltonian, and Chebyshev polynomials \cite{10.1063/1.448136} to approximate the exponential function.

-Here we consider the unitary gate synthesis problem with the goal of formulating a polynomial optimization problem with which we can find the global solution of the problem more efficiently than in \cite{bondar2025globallyoptimalquantumcontrol}.
+Here we consider the unitary gate synthesis problem with the goal of formulating a polynomial optimization problem with which we can find the global solution of the problem efficiently and for a wider range of controls.
 We show that by optimizing the Hermitian matrices that generate the unitaries we are concerned about, instead of the unitaries themselves, we can get equally accurate results for much less runtime to solve the problem.
 Firstly, there is less computation time required to obtain the polynomial to optimize, and secondly this polynomial is of less degree, and therefore also faster to minimize.

 We also consider piecewise constant controls, and present an alternative method, what we call the discrete Magnus expansion, to the generally used to iterative application of time independent unitaries for each time step.
 The improvement on efficiency of the proposed method is illustrated by comparing its running time to the running time of QCPOP.
 And, to show how we maintain high accuracy, we compare both the continuous and piecewise constant controls to the established methods GRAPE \cite{GRAPE} and CRAB \cite{CRAB}.